freenas/freenas-docs/userguide/network.rst

    +---------------------+----------------+---------------------------------------------------------------------------------------------------+

-The parent interface of a VLAN must be <i>up</i>, but it can either have an IP address or be unconfigured, depending upon the requirements of the VLAN configuration.
+The parent interface of a VLAN must be up, but it can either have an IP address or be unconfigured, depending upon the requirements of the VLAN configuration.
 This makes it difficult for the GUI to do the right thing without trampling the configuration.
 To remedy this, add the VLAN, then